johnwaynehacker/rwd-xray/tools/crv_civic_0_steering.md

 - We have a full eps firmware bin dumped from civic 39990-TBA, also the corresponding official rwd from i-HDS 1.004 installation package (You can find it by google)
 - So we tried decrypting the code from civic rwd using the CR-V lookup table, it worked, the decrypted code totally match with the civic full firmware bin.
 So we have a conclusion that civic uses the same encryption algo as CR-V.

-### Make the 0 steering rwd
+### Patch the code and make the rwd
 - Patch the full firmware bin
   - A hex editor is ok for this job
   - Open the CR-V or civic full firmware bin
-  - Find "00 28 01 90" in the bin, modify "28" to "90", then save it.
+  - Find "00 28 01 90" in the bin, modify "28" to "00", then save it.
-- Make the rwd using [bin_to_rwd.py](https://github.com/nanamiwang/rwd-xray/blob/master/tools/bin_to_rwd.py)
+- Convert the bin to rwd using [bin_to_rwd.py](https://github.com/nanamiwang/rwd-xray/blob/master/tools/bin_to_rwd.py)
   - CR-V
 ```
 nanami@nanami-To-be-filled-by-O-E-M:~/rwd-xray/tools$ python3 bin_to_rwd.py --input_bin ~/data/crv_5g_user_patched.bin